4 MENTAL BLOCKS THAT KEEPS YOU AWAY FROM GETTING RICH

 As we grow old, we tend to create a lifestyle, we like to do things in a certain way, live in a certain style, which may not suit our financial circumstances.
 Now, to improve your financial life, you need to change aspects of your current lifestyle.

-Reaching your financial goals, achieving financial freedom means making some serious behavioural shifts – something most people aren’t willing to do, as they are lifestyle bias.
+Reaching your financial goals, achieving financial freedom means making some serious behavioral shifts – something most people aren’t willing to do, as they are lifestyle bias.
 Most people prefer to stick with the familiar and prefer things to remain the same.

 If you want to change your finances, if you want to improve them, you can’t do things the way you’ve always done them.
 Change is inevitable, and you need to adapt and implement it in your life.

-To break the “Lifestyle bias” attitude try doing things a little differently.
+To break the “Lifestyle bias” attitude to try doing things a little differently.
 It will be difficult at the beginning, but that’s okay.
 Our greatest achievements tend to occur outside of our comfort zones.

 As you adapt yourself to these little changes, you will find improvements in your financial circumstances (savings and investments).